forivall/rdio-spotify-artistfollow/readme.md

 Rdio - Spotify Artist Follow
 ============================

-This script will match the artists you follow on Rdio to artists on Spotify.
-Unfortunately Spotify currently has no open API to directly follow artists, so the best we can do is display their "follow" widgets.
-Lots of them.
-All on the same page.
+This script will match the artists you follow on Rdio to artists on Spotify, and then uses the Spotify api to follow the artists.
+It also displays their "follow" widgets to help you confirm which ones you're following.

 ### Steps